TueHellsternKea/study/4sem/06-Machine_Learning_1/README.md

 The *machine* learns to achieve a goal in an uncertain, potentially complex environment.
 The *machine* employs trial and error to come up with a solution to the problem.

 ## Reinforcement Learning - Example
-Facebook has developed an open-source reinforcement learning platform — Horizon.
+Facebook has developed an open-source reinforcement learning **platform — Horizon**.
 The platform uses reinforcement learning to optimize large-scale production systems.

 **Facebook has used Horizon internally**